Nepal's Supreme Court reinstates parliament; orders new PM to be appointed

-KATHMANDU, July 12 (Reuters) - Nepal's Supreme Court on Monday reinstated its parliament, which was dissolved by caretaker Prime Minister K.P.
+KATHMANDU (Reuters) -Nepal’s Supreme Court on Monday reinstated its parliament, which was dissolved by caretaker Prime Minister K.P.
 Sharma Oli in May, and ordered that his rival Sher Bahadur Deuba be appointed as prime minister.

 The move deals a major blow to Oli, who was unable to muster a majority in the House of Representatives and had sought to force a fresh election by dissolving parliament on May 22.